tvatter/dsfba_2021/content/assignments/project/_index.md

 * At this stage, we reserve the right to reject a project proposal if it is not judged satisfactory.
 But the goal is mostly to set you on a path to succeed!
 * [Fill this form](https://forms.gle/EWr81qX7evy6VCQ28)
+* You can use [this template](https://raw.githubusercontent.com/tvatter/dsfba_2021/master/static/lectures/project_proposal.Rmd) and then just copy-paste sections in the form when you are ready.

 ### Project udpate